 Shading is a quality that can be found in many fountain pen inks.
-Shading occurs when a written line of ink changes intensity, usually from lighter in the center to darker at the edges.
-You’ll typically encounter shading when you use flexible nibs, but it can also happen with non-flexible nibs.
+Shading occurs when a written line of ink changes intensity.
+You’ll typically encounter shading when you use wet or broad nibs, but it can also happen with other nib types.
 Similarly, an ink might shade when used in one pen but not in another, or on one type of paper but not another.
 It is not a fixed quality of the ink.
 It is something that can occur with the correct combination of ink, pen and paper.

 Sheen is a quality that is mainly found in newer fountain pen inks.
 Inks with sheen can have a slightly metallic appearance in areas where the ink flow was heavier.
 This metallic appearance might be a completely different color than the ink itself.
 For example, Pilot Iroshizuku Yama-Budo is a rich purple color, yet the sheen is golden.
 Getting ink to sheen can be somewhat challenging, usually requiring heavy ink flow and slow-absorbing paper, but with the right combination of ink/pen/paper it’s possible to get some sheen out of particular inks.

 Some newer fountain pen inks have metallic particles added to them that create a shimmer effect.
 Imagine glitter in your ink.
 Of course, these inks are made for fountain pens so they should be safe to use (unlike if you were to actually add glitter to ink).
 Still, you might want to use caution if you decide to use one of these inks in your pens, as there is always a possibility of clogging.